 Just because you’re pale does not mean you can’t have fun with your lips!
 You just need to do it right.
 Corals and light pinks always look good with pale skin.

 So it’s really very easy, if you have warm undertones, then you need to stick to warm colours.
 These are like, red, pink, peach, orange, goldish and yellow.
-These will all compliment your skin tone.
+These all complement warm skin tone.